Missouri Route 144: Route description

 In Ste.
 Genevieve County of eastern Missouri, Route 144 begins at Route 32 in Millers.
 The route intersects Miller Switch Road and bends south.
 It heads south-southeast through rural land, crossing Janca Creek and approaching Hawn State Park.
-The road then enters into forests as it heads toward the park.
+The road then enters the forests as it heads toward the park.
 Upon reaching Hawn Park Road, Route 144 turns eastward and parallels the northern boundary of the park.
 The route enters the park and turns east-northeastward before reaching its eastern terminus at Bauer Road.
 The road continues into the park as Park Drive.
 In 2012, Missouri Department of Transportation (MoDOT) calculated 152 vehicles traveling near the western terminus.
 This is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.

 History

-The short road was designated by 1972, from Route 32 to the Hawn State Park entrance.
+The short road was designated in 1972, from Route 32 to the Hawn State Park entrance.
 It was already paved in concrete, and has not been altered as of 2013.